 They may well have a whole lot of fun achieving their award, but they also hugely boost their CVs and employability skills in the process.
 As an English teacher, I fully understand the importance of academic achievement in a modern world that’s more competitive than ever.
 However, I also fully understand that academic achievements aren’t the be-all-and-end-all in terms of shaping a young person’s life.
 Nor should they be.

 Life is made up of so many wonderful facets that to limit yourself to academics alone would, in my eyes, be missing the point.
-Being able to embed clauses and balance equations have their uses, of course, but in terms of preparing young people for the wider world, the Duke of Edinburgh Award programme is simply brilliant.
+Being able to embed clauses and balance equations have their uses, of course, but in terms of preparing young people for the wider world, the DofE programme is simply brilliant.
 I cannot think of another award programme that compliments academic learning as well!

-My other favourite section of the Duke of Edinburgh Award is the Expedition section.
+My other favourite section is the Expedition section.
 That may come as little surprise as I’ve already declared myself to be an outdoor enthusiast, but it’s what young people learn about themselves and how they are able to transfer that into employability skills that really enthuses me.
-You see, the vast majority of kids that I have taken through the DofE Award are operating well outside of their comfort zones when they initially approach this section.
+You see, the vast majority of kids that I have taken through their DofE Award are operating well outside of their comfort zones when they initially approach this section.
 Very few of them know how to navigate, cook outdoors, perform emergency aid or know what to do in the event of an emergency.
-Furthermore, very few of them choose to be outside for hours at a time in the pouring rain, which, let’s face it, always happens when DofE expedition season rolls around.
+Furthermore, very few of them choose to be outside for hours at a time in the pouring rain, which, let’s face it, always happens when expedition season rolls around.

 But something magical happens over the weeks and months that lead up to them formally being assessed on expedition.
 They build skills, friendships, interdependence, and resilience.
 They develop a ‘never give up’ attitude and support each other when the wind picks up and tiredness kicks in.
 They stay calm when things go wrong, stop what they’re doing, assess the situation and make informed decisions.
 They basically form a skillset that employers up and down the land, in every industry that you can think of, crave from their employees.

 Teachers, like myself, and employers all over the country understand the importance for young people to push themselves beyond the boundaries of academic achievements alone.
-The Duke of Edinburgh’s Award programme enables them to do this.
+Doing a DofE programme enables them to do this.
 From the CV boost, real-life situations and experiences that they will be able to talk about at interviews, to the memories, laughter and friendships that are formed, there really is nothing like it.

 In need of the right gear for your expedition?
 Check out our recommended kit here.